 People with mental ill health, a learning disability or acquired brain injury find companionship through befriending.
 Their befriender visits because they want to and they are a volunteer rather than because they are paid to do so.
 Praxis Care recruits, trains and supports volunteers on an ongoing basis and also facilitates the development of ‘peer’ relationships which is extremely important.

-If you are interested in finding out more about Befriending with Praxis Care please get in touch with the Volunteer Co-ordinator at Central Office.
+If you are interested in finding out more about Befriending with Praxis Care please contact Central Office on 028 9023 4555.

 This befriending scheme is funded by the Big Lottery Fund as part of the Together For You project.
 To find out more about other services available under Together For You visit www.togetherforyou.org.uk